juju/docs/src/en/charms-storage-ceph.md

 ceph-osd/2  osd-journals/8  block  ebs   vol-07de85abbdd395e1b  8.0GiB  attached
 ```

-Here we see the two OSDs and one journal per OSD system, for a total of nine
+Here we see each Ceph OSD unit has two OSD volumes and one journal volume, for
-volumes.
+a total of nine volumes.

 This Ceph cluster is used as a basis for some examples provided in
 [Using Juju Storage][charms-storage].

 ## Ceph Object Gateway

+A common use case is to allow Ceph to become a back-end for popular cloud APIs
-To allow clouds such as OpenStack and Amazon to access the Ceph cluster learn
+such as Cinder (OpenStack) and S3 (Amazon). learn
 about the [Ceph Object Gateway][upstream-ceph-object-gateway] (RADOS gateway).
 To add a Ceph Object Gateway, formerly known as a 'RADOS gateway':